 These plans represented a significant departure from the original “institutional” model.
 This essentially puts the residents in charge of their own lives without compromising their health and safety, allowing them to “age in place”.
 The wide range of services and facilities include a “daycare” and a “community bathing” program, to help insure those with dementia who are still living at home, and classrooms to train new staff.
 Obviously the R.W.
 (Bob) Wall Ltd design team hit another home run with Eden Gardens.

 New Hope Centre

 The Salvation Army arrived in Nanaimo in 1888.
 Meetings were held in the City Hall.
-In 1892 a lot was dedicated at the corner of Winfield Crescent, not Nicol Street, the present site of the Salvation Army Citadel.
+In 1892 a lot was purchased at the corner of Winfield Crescent, now Nicol Street, the present site of the Salvation Army Citadel.
 By 2010 Nanaimo’s homeless problem was taking root, and the “Army” decided to do something about it!
 The adjacent property, accessed from the top of the bluff on Haliburton Street, was the original Nanaimo City Dump.
 The “Army” hired R.W.
-(Bob) Wall Ltd to build the New Hope Centre addition and cleaning up the old dump site wasn’t the hardest part of the job.
+(Bob) Wall Ltd to build the New Hope Centre addition.
+Cleaning up the old dump site wasn’t the hardest part of the job.

 The original 1800’s Citadel building was built on “flagstone” foundations (not concrete), a common practice in the 1800’s.
-This meant special reinforced masonry shear walls were built, and reinforced 8” concrete floors installed, to give this four storey concrete addition the structural integrity the adjacent lot never had.
+This meant special reinforced masonry shear walls were built, and reinforced 8” concrete floors.
+Thus giving this four storey concrete addition the structural integrity the original building never had.